-The Yale Education Studies Program, started in 2013, is dedicated to improving education through research, policy and practice, creating a unique community supporting the next generation of education researchers, teachers and leaders.
+The Yale Education Studies Program, started in 2013, is a multidisciplinary academic program (MAP) in Yale College dedicated to improving education through research, policy and practice, creating a unique community supporting the next generation of education researchers, teachers and leaders.

 become preK-12 teachers in a variety of school settings; they enter PhD programs or law school, work in think tanks, education or political consulting, educational technology, journalism, non-profits, and government, among other fields.

 The next enrollment period for Education Studies Scholars program is in the Fall Term 2019.
 Information about the application process and deadline is available here.